datacamp/courses-drivendata-water-pumps/chapter1.md

 --- type:NormalExercise xp:100 skills:1 key:aa1b373e5055f70cb212be1eb593927ff1d48cfa
 ## Big Water Table

-As you can see from the last exercise, these are large datasets with a ton of variables.
+As you can see from the last exercise, these are large datasets with a bunch of variables.
 Here is a quick explination of the variables that you imported before:

 - `train_values` corresponds to the independent variables for the training set.
-- `train_labels` contains	the dependent variable (status_group) for each of the rows in `train_values
+- `train_labels` contains	the dependent variable (`status_group`) for each of the rows in `train_values`
 - `test_values` is the independent variables that need predictions

-To simplify things, it is typical to merge the independent values and the dependent labels into one data frame.
-This can be acheived using the `merge()` command.
-Going forward, this will make it easier when modeling and manipulating the dataframe.
-The next steps will be to begin to examine the features of the data set and
+To simplify things, it is common to merge the independent values and the dependent labels into one data frame.
+This can be acheived using the `merge()` command on `train_values` and `train_labels`.
+Going forward, this will make it easier when modeling and manipulating the data frame.

+The next steps will be to begin to examine the features of the data set.
+The objective of this challenge is to predict whether or not a water pump is functional for the test set.
+We are given the status of the pumps for the `train` data frame as the column `status_group`.

-How many people in your training set survived the disaster with the Titanic?
-To see this, you can use the `table()` command in combination with the `$`-operator to select a single column of a data frame:
+So, how many water pumps in the `train` data frame are functional?
+One way to see this is to use the `table()` command.
+It can also be used with the `$`-operator to select a single column of data:

 ```
 # absolute numbers
-table(train$Survived)
+table(train$status_group)

-# percentages
+# proportions
-prop.table(table(train$Survived))
+prop.table(table(train$status_group))
 ```

-If you run these commands in the console, you'll see that 549 individuals died (62%) and 342 survived (38%).
-A simple way prediction heuristic could be: "majority wins".
-This would mean that you will predict every unseen observation to not survive.

-In general, the `table()` command can help you to explore what variables have predictive value.
-For example, maybe gender could play a role as well?
-You can explore this using the `table()` function for a two-way comparison on the number of males and females that survived, with this syntax:
+If you run those commands in the console, you will see that 38.4% of water pumps in the `train` data frame are non-functional.
+It would also be helpful to see a two way table comparing a variable with `status_group` to see if it may have predictive value.
+For example:

 ```
-table(train$Sex, train$Survived)
+# absolute numbers
+table(train$payment, train$status_group)

+# proportions
+prop.table(table(train$payment, train$status_group), margin = 1)

 ```

-To get proportions, you can again wrap `prop.table()` around `table()`, but you'll have to specify whether you want row-wise or column-wise proportions.
-This is done by setting the second argument of `prop.table()`, called `margin`, to 1 or 2, respectively.
+The second argument in `prop.table()` is called `margin` and can be set to either 1 or 2, determining whether the proportions are calculated row-wise or column-wise.

 *** =instructions
-- Calculate the survival rates in absolute numbers using `table()` on `train`.
+- Calculate the pump status in absolute numbers using `table()` on `train`.
-- Calculate the survival rates as proportions by wrapping `prop.table()` around the previous `table()` call.
+- Calculate the pump status as proportions by wrapping `prop.table()` around the previous `table()` call.
-- Do a two-way comparison on the number of males and females that survived, in absolute numbers.
+- Do a two-way comparison on the number of functioning water pumps with the `quantity` variable, in absolute numbers.
 Again, use the `train` data frame.
 - Convert the numbers to row-wise proportions.

 *** =hint